spike-develops/spike-develops.github.io/_posts/2024-3-24-Networked-Hierarchical-State-Machines.md

     _subNodes[_childIndex].DeSerNode(inStream, leafPath, depth+1);
 }
 ```
-This also has the added benefit of eliminating lots of issues stemming from an unbalanced tree, since leaf index has no basis on depth vs width.
+This also has the added benefit of eliminating lots of issues stemming from an unbalanced tree, since leaf index is unrelated to depth/width.